-Here are the benchmarks you should look upon while creating a Landing Page.
+Here are the benchmarks you should look at while creating a Landing Page.

 1) Convey the message clearly

-If you are using a CTA, then make sure you are the CTA is accurately describing the next step if anyone clicks on it, because if it's not, then there are high chances that the audience won't click on it which leaves your efforts wasted.
+If you are using a CTA, then make sure you are the CTA is accurately describing the next step if anyone clicks on it, because if it's not, then there is a high chance that the audience won't click on it which leaves your efforts wasted.

-Customers are compassionate when it comes to online payments or form submission, so try to assure them a sense of security to make them comfortable and your site more authentic and genuine.
+Customers are compassionate when it comes to online payments or form submissions, so try to assure them a sense of security to make them comfortable and your site more authentic and genuine.